hypo69/hypo/docs/gemini/consultant/ru/utils/cursor_spinner.md

 def show_spinner(duration: float = 5.0, delay: float = 0.1):
     """
-    Displays a spinning cursor in the console for a specified duration.
+    Shows a spinning cursor in the console for a specified duration.

-    :param duration: The duration of the spinner in seconds (default is 5.0).
+    :param duration: How long the spinner should run (in seconds).
+Defaults to 5.0.
-    :type duration: float
-    :param delay: The delay between each spin in seconds (default is 0.1).
+    :param delay: Delay between each spin (in seconds).
+Defaults to 0.1.
-    :type delay: float
-    :raises TypeError: if duration or delay are not numeric.
+    :raises TypeError: If duration or delay are not numeric.
+    :raises ValueError: If duration or delay are negative.
     """
+    if not isinstance(duration, (int, float)) or duration < 0:
+        logger.error('Duration must be a non-negative number.')
-    if not isinstance(duration, (int, float)) or not isinstance(delay, (int, float)): logger.error("Duration and delay must be numeric values.") raise TypeError("Duration and delay must be numeric.")
+        raise TypeError('Duration must be a non-negative number.') if not isinstance(delay, (int, float)) or delay < 0: logger.error('Delay must be a non-negative number.')
+        raise TypeError('Delay must be a non-negative number.')

     spinner = spinning_cursor()
     end_time = time.time() + duration